overthink/circlet/README.md

 ## Try it

 Circlet is still under heavy development and everything is subject to change.
-It is however usable.
+It is, however, usable.
 Here's the required SBT config:

 ```scala